qrzn23/min/wip/confessions/content.md

 We cannot even plead that we have lacked a prophet.
 The genius of Rudyard Kipling, however aesthetically abominable, has divined the secrets of destiny with cloudless clarity.
 His stories and his sermons are equally informed by the brainless yet unanswerable argument based on intuitive cognition of the critical facts.
 India can be governed, as history proves, by any alien autocracy with sufficient moral courage to dismiss Hindu subtlety as barbaric and go its own way regardless of reason.
 But India has always conquered its invaders by initiating them.
 No sooner does the sahib suspect that he is not Almighty God than the attributes of Jehovah cease to arm him with unreasonable omnipotence.
 Our rule in India has perished because we have allowed ourselves to consider the question of divine right.
 The proverb says that the gods themselves cannot contend with stupidity, and the stupidity of the sahib in the days of Nicholson reduced India to impotence.
 But we allowed the intellectual Bangali to invade England and caress our housemaids in the precincts of Earl's Court exhibition.
 He returned to Calcutta, an outcast indeed from his own social system, but yet a conqueror of English fashions and femininity.
 We admitted his claim to compete with us, and our prestige perished exactly as did that of the Church when Luther asserted the right of private judgment.

-I am not responsible[3] for the fact that the universe is constructed in defiance of the principles of reason.
+I am not responsible^[P.S. — Well, I am not so sure.] for the fact that the universe is constructed in defiance of the principles of reason.
 I see perfectly that the crude conceptions of European culture are intellectually contemptible; but if we are to enter into relations of any kind with the East, we must either behave like little children in the presence of age and wisdom, or we must be brutal bosses.
 The soldiers who slew Archimedes had only one alternative — to sit at his feet and learn geometry, and thank him when he rapped them over the knuckles.
 We must therefore choose between shutting up fourteen thousand sipahis in a compound an blowing them to pieces with grapeshot in cold blood, like Havelock, and sprawling to kiss their slippers like European students of Yoga.
 Our attempt to compromise between incompatible civilizations can only end in our confessing the impotence of our own.

 We see, even in England itself, how the abdication of Norman arrogance has let to the abrogation of all standards of superiority, so that the man who wishes to govern England today is obliged to conform with the dishonest devices and servile stratagems of democracy.
 Government demands virtue; in its etymological sense of manliness.
 In modern England, courage, truthfulness and determination are at a discount.
 A leader can only lead by drugging the populace.
 When Beaconsfield (wasn't it?) said, “We must educate our masters,” he formulated the creed of Communism; for it is impossible to educate the people.
 I myself, despite my public school and university, despite a life devoted to continual travel and study of social, political, economic and historical facts, am only too well aware of my abject incompetence to provide a remedy for the least of the diseases which have come to actual issue.
 I only know that one must abdicate one's intelligence and submit to rule-of-thumb government.
 The best master is a go-as-you-please generous gentleman who settles everything by rude common sense.
 Our modern pretence at scientific government, based on theories and statistics, possesses all the irremediable inadequacies of purblind pedantry.
 My wanderings have shown me that individual happiness and prosperity flourished most freely in Mexico under the autocracy of Diaz, Russia under that of the tsar, India and Egypt under that of England, and China when the son of Heaven exercised supreme and unquestioned sway.

 The last quarter of a century has swamped all these.
 The world is seething with the dissatisfaction that springs from insecurity.
 Men can adapt themselves to pretty well any conditions, but when they do not know from one day to another whether some fundamental principle may not be abolished in the interests of progress, they no longer know where they are.
 They tend to adopt the principles of the man who flits from one place to another, grabbing portable property and dodging creditors and policemen.
 Civilization has become a hysterical scramble for momentary material advantage.
 Thrift is senseless when one is threatened with a levy on capital.
 Investment is insane when gilt-edged securities may lose two thirds of their value for no assignable reason.
 Suppose two brothers inherited ten thousand pounds apiece in 1900: one keeps his gold in a bag and spends four hundred pounds a year; the other buys Consols and lives on a little over two hundred pounds of the income without touching his capital.
-Today[4] the spendthrift would be worth more than his prudent brother.
+Today^[Condensed from an article written in 1917 in New York.
+Luckily my own paper refused to publish it!] the spendthrift would be worth more than his prudent brother.
 Marriage is a detestable institution, but the facilities for divorce (introduced ostensibly in the interests of the woman) have cut away the economic ground from under her feet.

 I have little use for Rudyard Kipling, especially in his latter days of senile schoolboyishness, aggravated by his addiction to the hydroxide of the second of the paraffin radicles.
 But his general attitude about India obtains my adhesion.
 We conquered the peninsula by sheer moral superiority.
 Our unity, our self-respect, our courage, honesty and sense of justice awakened the wonder, commanded the admiration and enforced the obedience of those who either lacked those qualities altogether, possessed some of them and felt the lack of the others, or had, actually or traditionally, sufficient of them to make them the criteria of right and ability to govern.
 As elsewhere observed, our modern acquiescence in the rationally irrefutable argument that the colour of a man's skin does not prevent him from being competent in any given respect, has knocked the foundations from underneath the structure of our authority.